My pal John Garris got a good deal on this super cool Hondo from the 1970s.

 Now the bridge can be intonated, so it’s possible to really tune the guitar.
 But we have another tuning trouble at the other end of the strings: the old tuning machines are loose, and they slip a lot.
 That’ll never cut it onstage.

 I recommended that we swap out the original tuners for something bulletproof: Grover Rotomatics.

 I eased out the old tuner bushings without adding more chips to the peghead face by using a tuner bushing press.

 On the back of the peghead, I reamed the pegholes so they’ll fit the Grover tuners.

 Here’s a tip:

 When you’ve carefully reamed the first tuner hole to the depth that gives you a good fit, mark your reamer with a permanent marker.
 You can see the line I drew around the peghole reamer in the photo above.
 Now you can blitz through the five remaining holes without trial-and-error: ream them until your mark is flush with the surface.

 Check out the white depth stop on the drill bit above.
 It’s built onto the bit, and it prevents me from drilling my tuner mounting holes too deep, or right through the peghead.
 That’s a prototype of a new product we have in the works, letting you drill more holes faster, without slipups.
-Look for these bits in our next free catalog!

 The original electronics were replaced by the previous owner.
 It has a Seymour Duncan pickup, which John’s really happy with.
 So, “If it ain’t broke, don’t fix it.”